 Do I need to know when to water?

-If you only need to know how much water is stored in soil, you should focus on water content.
+If you only need to know how much water is stored in soil, you should focus on soil water content.
 If you want to know where water is going to move, then water potential is the right measurement.
 To understand if your plants can get water, you’ll need to measure water potential.
 Read more about this in the article: “Why soil moisture can’t tell you everything you need to know”.
 However, If you want to know when to water, or how much water is stored in the soil for your plants, you probably need both water content and water potential.
 This is because you need to know how much water is physically in the soil, and you need to know at what point your plants are not going to be able to get it.
 Find out more about how this works in the article: “When to water: dual measurements solve the mystery”.

-More references to answer the question: What is soil moisture?
+Resources for: What is soil moisture?

 Kirkham, Mary Beth.
 Principles of soil and plant water relations.
 Academic Press, 2014.
 (Book link)